 - Use this image to set your wallpaper (use directions for your type of computer/device).

+Vision boards are great for manifestation.
 You can make a digital vision board for free in just a few minutes (depending on how long you want to browse photos and tweak your layout).
 They’re super easy and fun!
+Hope you learned a lot about how to make a digital vision board with Canva.
+You can use this tutorial to make a vision board in any style you’d like.
+Desktop and mobile wallpapers are my favorite.
+But feel free to make something you can print.

 More Manifestation Tips